 Foot Fracture: Symptoms, Treatment, and Recovery

-Bone fractures in the foot are a serious injury that requires immediate medical attention.
-This article reviews the most common symptoms, treatment methods, and recovery process for bone fractures in the foot.
+A broken foot is a serious injury that requires immediate medical attention.
+This article reviews the most common symptoms, treatment methods, and recovery process for a broken foot.

-A foot fracture occurs when one or more of the 26 bones in the foot are subjected to a force that exceeds their strength.
+A foot fracture occurs when one or more of the 26 bones in the foot is subjected to a force that exceeds its strength.
 This can range from small cracks to complete fractures.
+Fractures can occur when you step on something wrong or fall, and the injury doesn't have to mean the bone breaks completely – you can also have a crack in the bone tissue.

 Common symptoms include:

-- Abnormal mobility or deformity in the foot
+- Abnormal mobility or misalignment of the foot

 Diagnosmetod | Behandlingsalternativ | Fördelar med FotSupporten 2.0 |